SLOPE-grid/tsSLOPE/README.md

 ## Copyright

-Copyright (c) 2025, Lawrence Livermore National Security, LLC.
-All rights reserved.
-Produced at  Lawrence Livermore National Laboratory.
-LLNL-CODE-XXXXXX. tsSLOPE is free software; you can modify it and/or redistribute it under the terms of the BSD 3-clause license.
-See [COPYRIGHT](COPYRIGHT) and [LICENSE](LICENSE) for complete copyright and license information.
+tsSLOPE is free software distributed under the terms of the BSD 3-clause license.
+Users can modify and/or redistribute tsSLOPE under the terms of the BSD 3-clause license.
+See [COPYRIGHT](COPYRIGHT), [LICENSE](LICENSE), and [NOTICE](NOTICE) files for complete copyright and license information.
+All new contributions must be made under the terms of the BSD 3-clause license.

+LLNL-CODE-2005624